openebs-archive/openebs-docs/docs/backup.md

 Velero backup can be restored onto a new cluster or to the same cluster.
 An OpenEBS PVC *with the same name as the original PVC* needs to be created and made available before the restore command is performed.
 The target cluster OpenEBS EBS PVC can be from a different StorageClass and cStorPool, but only the PVC name has to be same.

-If you are doing restore of CStor volume using OpenEBS velero-plugin, then you must need to create the same namespace and StorageClass configuration of the source PVC first in your target cluster.
+If you are doing restore of cStor volume using OpenEBS velero-plugin, then you must need to create the same namespace and StorageClass configuration of the source PVC first in your target cluster.
 On the target cluster, restore the application using the below command

 ```
 velero restore create <restore-name> --from-backup <backup-name> -restore-volumes=true -l app=<app-label-selector>
 ```

-With above command, plugin will create a CStor volume and the data from backup will be restored on this newly created volume.
+With above command, velero plugin will create a cStor volume and the data from backup will be restored on this newly created volume.

 **Note**: You need to mention `--restore-volumes=true` while doing a restore.